-Guillermo Hamlin is the Membership & Outreach Coordinator at MATV, Malden's Media Center.
+Guillermo Hamlin is the Government Access & Public Affairs Coordinator at MATV, Malden's Media Center.
 He's the host of the Guowcast on Boston Free Radio & the VP of the Somerville Media Center.
-He was previously the Program Assistant for Chelsea Community Schools under the city’s Health and Human Services Department.
 He graduated from Harvard University Extension School with a Bachelor's in Philosophy & Anthropology.
-He lives in East Somerville and is actively involved in community and mixed media organizing.
+He lives in Arlington, MA and is actively involved with community and mixed media organizing.

 Fran Latanowich grew up in Somerville and has always been active in the community.
 Fran volunteers his time with the Veterans Administration Hospital in Bedford, Cambridge/Somerville Elder Services, CAAS Board, and the Head Start Program.